Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```

 ### Inputs
-An action input are the constructs that will be used troughtout the action definition and execution
+An action input are the constructs that will be used troughtout the action definition and execution.
+It works trough method dependency injection following the subsequent rules:
+1. if its a supplied type it will be supplied from the translation / interpreter
+2. if its a declared type it will be asked to the user to choose (if the require are satisfied else no choice is given and the action fails, check action fail):
+3. if its a Predefined types it will ask the user to choose ( if possible restrict the values so that it will always satisfy the require, or give an indication when satisfied)

+**Attention**: every action in the action substate of a specific state has as automatic input its value substate ( this could generate a name conflict if an input
+has the same identifier of an attribute of its value substate)

 ### Triggers
 A trigger is a body of statementes than when evalueted true will launch the corresponding effects